gemoc/ICSA2017Tutorial/readme.md

 This produces the general structure of a (x)DSL project, which comprises the projects for your static language (projects org.gemoc.sample.legacyfsm.fsm.*)

--  org.gemoc.sample.legacyfsm.fsm.model Contains the metamodel of your language
+-  *org.gemoc.sample.legacyfsm.fsm.model* Contains the metamodel of your language
--  org.gemoc.sample.legacyfsm.fsm.model.edit Contains the metamodel helper classes of your metamodel mainly Observer and Visitor Pattern
+-  *org.gemoc.sample.legacyfsm.fsm.model.edit* Contains the edition helper classes of your metamodel (reused by many  textual, tree, or graphical editors and Eclipse outline)
--  org.gemoc.sample.legacyfsm.fsm.model.editor Generate a generic tree based editor for your FSM Model
+-  *org.gemoc.sample.legacyfsm.fsm.model.editor* Generate a generic tree based editor for your FSM Model
--  org.gemoc.sample.legacyfsm.fsm Contains the DSL description Melange model for your FSM language
+-  *org.gemoc.sample.legacyfsm.fsm* Contains the DSL description Melange model for your FSM language
--  org.gemoc.sample.legacyfsm.fsm.design Contains a graphical representation description for you FSM model Sirius based
+-  *org.gemoc.sample.legacyfsm.fsm.design* Contains a graphical representation description for you FSM model Sirius based

 and their executable counterparts (projects org.gemoc.sample.legacyfsm.xsfsm.*)

-- org.gemoc.sample.legacyfsm.xsfsm Contains the DSL description Melange model for your XSFSM language
+- *org.gemoc.sample.legacyfsm.xsfsm* Contains the DSL description Melange model for your XSFSM language
-- org.gemoc.sample.legacyfsm.xsfsm.design Contains graphical representation extension for you XSFSM model Sirius Animator
+- *org.gemoc.sample.legacyfsm.xsfsm.design* Contains graphical representation extension for you XSFSM model Sirius Animator
-- org.gemoc.sample.legacyfsm.xsfsm.trace Contains the generated project for efficient executable trace management
+- *org.gemoc.sample.legacyfsm.xsfsm.trace* Contains the generated project for efficient executable trace management
-- org.gemoc.sample.legacyfsm.xsfsm.xsfsm Generated executable FSM metamodel resulting from the org.gemoc.sample.legacyfsm.xsfsm language specification melange file
+- *org.gemoc.sample.legacyfsm.xsfsm.xsfsm* Generated executable FSM metamodel resulting from the *org.gemoc.sample.legacyfsm.xsfsm* language specification melange file

 #### Playing with the language